ekamperi/ekamperi.github.io/_posts/2021-01-21-encoder-decoder-model.md

 {% endraw %}
 {% endhighlight %}

-Next, we load our dataset.
-Here, I'm using a dataset from [my master thesis](https://ekamperi.github.io/mrm_thesis/abstract.html) about comparing complexity indices in [volumetric modulated arc therapy](https://en.wikipedia.org/wiki/External_beam_radiotherapy#Volumetric_Modulated_Arc_Therapy) plans in prostate cancer.
+The dataset that we will be using is from [my master thesis](https://ekamperi.github.io/mrm_thesis/abstract.html).
+It consists of 10 complexity indices for [volumetric modulated arc therapy](https://en.wikipedia.org/wiki/External_beam_radiotherapy#Volumetric_Modulated_Arc_Therapy) plans in prostate cancer.
 The details don't really matter; any high-dimensional data would do.

 {% highlight python %}
 {% raw %}